 As a community owner, you can define additional location attributes you would like a supplier to provide when they share their products with you.
 You setup these custom attributes when defining your Product Types.
-Navigate to the “Admin” page from the “Settings” dropdown menu, then select the “Product Types” tab, then click the “+” sign to get started.
+Navigate to the “Admin” page from the “Settings” dropdown menu, then select the “Product Setup” tab, then click the “+” sign to get started.

 We offer a set of default product attributes within FoodLogiQ Connect as a starting point.
 As a community owner, you can define additional product attributes you would like a supplier to provide when they share their products with you.

 Default attributes are present for every product.
 Product Name is the only required attribute, and as a community owner, you can specify whether a GTIN (Global Trade Item Number) is also required.

 “Attribute Name” vs. “Key”